 Since swapping out my coffee for green tea I’ve actually found that my sleep has improved immensely and that my anxiety has felt more manageable.
 So, I definitely will be keeping this new routine up!

-Having all this green tea got me really thinking about all the benefits of it.
-It’s loaded with antioxidants which help protect your body from cancers, it improves brain function (and since I often have brain fog thanks to my hypothyroidism – I need all the help I can get!), and it helps with weight loss.
+Having all this green tea got me really thinking about all its benefits of it.
+It’s loaded with antioxidants that help protect your body from cancers, it improves brain function (and since I often have brain fog thanks to my hypothyroidism – I need all the help I can get!), and it helps with weight loss.

 Since green tea can do so much good for our health when ingested, I started to wonder if it would have also have benefits when applied topically.